SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

 ```

 ### Setup python virtualenvironment
 A convenient way to isolate your Python installations from each other is to use `virtualenv`, e.g. if you have specific version requirements for one project, but don't want to apply them system-wide or for other projects.
 [Virtualenv](https://virtualenv.pypa.io/en/latest/index.html) creates a separate environment that has its own installation directory and that doesn’t share libraries with other virtualenv environments.
 The [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) makes usage of virtualenv even easier.
-With the following instructions you can install and setup virtualenv and virtualenvwrapper and create a virtualenv called `ch` which can be used to install your Seattle Clearinghouse django installation.
+With the following instructions you can install and setup virtualenv and virtualenvwrapper and create a virtualenv called `cib` which can be used to install your Seattle Custom Installer Builder django installation.

 ```sh
 $ # Install virtualenv and virtualenvwrapper